Two-round Ramsey games on random graphs: Proof of the 1-statements

 by Lemma~\ref{bintail}.
 This proves the assertion of the claim. \end{claimproof} Using Claim~\ref{clm:colouring-sig}, we may conclude that

 Finally, since there are at most $2^{t|U|}$ sequences $\vS \coloneqq (S_1, \dotsc, S_t)$ satisfying $\pi(\vS) = U$, we have

-where the penultimate inequality follows from the fact that, for every $a > 0$, the function $u \mapsto (ea/u)^u$ is increasing when $u \in (0,a]$.
+for $n$ sufficiently large, where the penultimate inequality follows from the fact that, for every $a > 0$, the function $u \mapsto (ea/u)^u$ is increasing when $u \in (0,a]$ and the last inequality follows from the fact that $t\sigma\log (2^te/t\sigma)\leq \gamma/4$ due to our choice of $\sigma$.
 Hence we have that a.a.s.\ there are no bad colourings of $G$, concluding the proof. \end{proof}